 Heating in an electrical circuit is always caused by current flowing through a resistance.
-If there is significant resistance in the contact between fuse and fuse holder, current well below the fuse rating can cause enough heating to melt the fuse holder.
+If there is significant resistance in the contact between fuse and fuse holder, a current well below the fuse rating can cause enough heat to melt an inline fuse holder.

-This heating may not always be immediate.
-Whilst the initial resistance may be lower and the initial heating may not be enough to melt the fuse holder, the heating can cause oxidation of the metal connections, leading to increased contact resistance.
+Note, this heating of the electrical fuse may not always be immediate.
+Whilst the initial resistance may be lower and the initial heating may not be enough to reach the fuse melting point, the heating can cause oxidation of the metal connections, leading to increased contact resistance.

-Always use good quality fuses and fuse holders.
-Whilst the popular automotive blade type fuses and holders may be OK at lower currents, Eg 5-10A, for higher currents (20A or more) it is essential to use good quality fuses and fuse holders, for example “Maxifuse”, “Megafuse” or “MTA” Midi fuse style products.
+Whilst the popular, automotive blade type fuses and holders may be okay at lower currents (e.g. 5-10A) and for higher currents (20A or more) it is essential to use good quality fuses and fuse holders.
+REDARC’s 40A Fuse Kit and 60A Fuse Kit are a great example.